verbiate/Wadsworth-for-IINA/README.md

 * In order to jump to a new point on the timeline, IINA requires that the mouse cursor moves over the playback window to make the playhead visible.
 This script works around this by moving the mouse cursor over the window for a split second.
 If a user is moving their mouse while triggering the shortcut, it's possible for the mouse to miss the window.
 This will cause a spike in CPU usage until the mouse cursor enters the playback window.

 ## 2. Create Keyboard Shortcuts
-_This is an AppleScript which creates keyboard shortcuts on macOS.
+_This is an AppleScript which creates keyboard shortcuts.
 This is not required—you can choose to create your own keyboard shortcuts, or none at all (?), but this creates them for you automatically._

 **INSTRUCTIONS:**
 1. Run the Create Keyboard Shortcuts AppleScript